Configuring Bacularis#

 After changing it there is needed to set the Bacula database user password once again.

-For the rest authenticatiom methods (md5
+For the rest authentication methods (md5

 and trust

-) they works with
+) they work with

 Bacularis the same well as scram-sha-256